Wonderland (Take That album)

 Wonderland is the eighth studio album by English band Take That.
 It was released on 24 March 2017 through Polydor Records.

 Background

-On 22 October 2016 Take That announced the album and its release date along with the tour dates in support of it, which started in May 2017.
+On 22 October 2016 Take That announced the album and its release date along with the tour dates for Wonderland Live in support of it, which started in May 2017.
 It was also confirmed that Robbie Williams and Jason Orange would not be rejoining the band for the album and tour.
 The band worked with various producers on the album including Tony Hoffer, Stuart Price and Mike Crossey.